lenyou/decision_pratice/README.md

 # decision_pratice
-This is the fist homework for Advanced Mehine Learning Class
+This is the fist homework for Advanced Mechine Learning Class

 How to run
 python Decision_Tree.